segunajibola/segunajibola/README.md

 ### Support me

-If you love the work I'm doing and would like to support me, you can buy me a coffee
+If you love the work I'm doing and would like to support me, you can buy me a coffee.
 <p><a href="https://www.buymeacoffee.com/segunajibola"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="support segunajibola" /></a></p><br><br>